jackmcguire1/Pay4Later-Coding-Challenge/README.md

 # Pay4Later-Coding-Challenge
 This is a solution to a coding exercise which I had to complete as part of the application process, for a Junior Software Development position.

-* Candidates were allowed to use a programming language of their choice, I choseto implement my solution using JAVA.
+* Candidates were allowed to use a programming language of their choice, I chose to implement my solution using JAVA.

 ## The Task